What is homeschooling?

 - Gather a strong support system for yourself whether through family, friends, therapists, church community, or a local homeschool support group (preferably all of the above!).
 You will need others to lean on as you navigate the 24/7 demands of both teacher and parent.

 - Develop daily, weekly, monthly and seasonal rhythms that give you time and space to recharge.
-This is critical for all homeschoolers, but all the more so for those who are raising a child with special needs.
+This is critical for all homeschoolers, but especially for those who are raising a child with special needs.

-- Keep in mind that while some school authorities are supportive and even accommodating of your student, sometimes homeschool students with special needs may draw extra scrutiny from school officials.
-Joining the Homeschool Legal Defense Association is an important source of encouragement and support if you are teaching a child with special needs.
+- While some school authorities are supportive and even accommodating of your student, sometimes homeschool students with special needs may draw extra scrutiny from school officials.
+Joining the Homeschool Legal Defense Association is an important source of support if you are teaching a child with special needs.

 What if life is complicated?
-What if I care for an ailing parent, or get sick, or suffer from mental illness, or my husband loses his job, or I become a single parent, or we have to move, and so on?
+What if I care for an ailing parent, or get sick, or my husband loses his job, or I become a single parent, or we have to move, and so on?

-If you homeschool for any length of time, you will undoubtedly experience a family crisis of one sort or another.
+If you homeschool for any length of time, you will experience a family crisis of some sort.
 No one is exempt from the storms of life.
-When a tumultuous season arises, it doesn’t mean you need to give up on homeschooling, but you will need to get creative.
-Here are some strategies that seasoned homeschoolers have employed to keep their family afloat when the waves come crashing down on their families.
+When life unravels, you don’t have to give up homeschooling, but you will need to get creative.
+Here are some strategies to keep your homeschool afloat:

 - Re-evaluate your expectations as to how much you can accomplish.
-Zero in on what is truly essential, and pare back your schedule accordingly.
-Maybe this is not the season to pursue that ambitious foreign language program or the messy art projects you no longer have energy for.
-Keep your long-range goals in mind, and prioritize the subjects and activities that most directly contribute to that vision.
+Zero in on what is truly essential, keeping your long-range goals in mind.
+Prioritize the subjects and activities that most directly contribute to that vision.

-- Take the ‘Nibbled to Death by Ducks’ approach, tiny bite-sized lessons every day over a long period of time.
-If you work in a given subject area for just 15 minutes a day, 5 or 6 days a week, you may not see much progress in the short term, but if you are able to sustain these brief, focused lessons consistently, you will see great results over the course of several months.
+- Do tiny, bite-sized lessons every day over a long period of time.
+If you work in a given subject area for just 15 minutes a day, you can make significant progress over the course of several months.

-- Change the location.
+- Change locations.
 Homeschool doesn’t have to happen at the kitchen table or at a desk.
-It doesn’t even have to take place at home.
-Trapped for long hours in the car while driving a sick relative to medical appointments?
+Trapped for long hours in the car while driving to medical appointments?
 Listen to audio books, educational podcasts or even classical music on the radio.
 Stuck on bed rest for the rest of your pregnancy?
-Put instructional materials in a basket nearby, and let your children climb into bed next to you so you can read to them or go over lessons.
+Put materials in a basket nearby, and let your children climb into bed with you so you can read to them or go over lessons.

-- Enlist the help of others.
-If you are in crisis, take this as an opportunity to learn to receive help graciously.
-Many of us hard-working, homeschool moms struggle with this, but it is an important character quality to develop.
-Start voicing needs to trusted friends and family members and see what resources emerge.
-It’s important to be specific.
-You probably have loved ones who would like to offer a helping hand but aren’t sure how.
+- Ask for help.
+If you are in crisis, this as an opportunity to learn to receive help graciously.
+Begin voicing specific needs to trusted friends and family members.
+You probably have loved ones who would like to help but aren’t sure how.

-- Above all, be honest about what is going on with the safe people in your life.
-No matter how unusual your circumstance, there are homeschoolers who have faced similar challenges before you and can offer tremendous perspective and encouragement.
-But no one will be able to help if you keep your struggles to yourself and wear yourself out presenting a facade of self-sufficiency to the rest of the world.
-You were not made to handle everything life throws at you without needing anyone else.
-You cannot do everything on your own, and that’s ok.
+- Be honest with the safe people in your life.
+No matter how unusual your circumstance, you are not alone.
+But no one will be able to help if you wear yourself out presenting a facade of self-sufficiency to the rest of the world.
+Admit to yourself that you cannot do everything on your own, and that’s okay.